-In a March 2022 earnings call, KAP's management noted that the company had secured trans-Caspian supply routes which were already operating.
+In a August 2022 earnings call, KAP's management noted that the company will look to increase its usage of a trans-Caspian supply route which will avoid Russian territory.
 Considering 50% of their deliveries travel through the Port of St. Petersburg (Russia), KAP has implemented sufficient risk mitigation strategy to ensure contract orders are fulfilled.